smaremanda/add-in-docs/outlook/add-in-commands-for-outlook.md

 Outlook add-in commands provide ways to initiate specific add-in actions from the ribbon by adding buttons or drop-down menus.
 This lets users access add-ins in a simple, intuitive, and unobtrusive way.
 Because they offer increased functionality in a seamless manner, you can use add-in commands to create more engaging solutions.

 Add-in commands are only available for add-ins that do not use [ItemHasAttachment](https://msdn.microsoft.com/en-us/library/fp123567.aspx%28Office.15%29.aspx), [ItemHasKnownEntity](https://msdn.microsoft.com/en-us/library/fp161166.aspx%28Office.15%29.aspx), or [ItemHasRegularExpressionMatch](https://msdn.microsoft.com/en-us/library/fp142215.aspx%28Office.15%29.aspx) rules to limit the types of items they activate on.
 However, add-ins can present different commands depending on whether the currently selected item is a message or appointment, and can choose to appear in read or compose scenarios.
-Using add-in commands if possible is a[best practice](../design/add-in-development-best-practices.md).
+Using add-in commands if possible is a [best practice](../design/add-in-development-best-practices.md).

 ## Creating the add-in command

 Add-in commands are declared in the add-in manifest in the  **VersionOverrides** element.
 This element is an addition to the manifest schema v1.1 that ensures backward compatibility.
 In a client that doesn't support **VersionOverrides**, existing add-ins will continue to function as they did without add-in commands.

 The  **VersionOverrides** manifest entries specify many things for the add-in such as the host, types of controls to add to the ribbon, the text, the icons, and any associated functions.
-For more information, see[Define add-in commands in your Outlook add-in manifest](../outlook/manifests/define-add-in-commands.md).
+For more information, see [Define add-in commands in your Outlook add-in manifest](../outlook/manifests/define-add-in-commands.md).

 When an add-in needs to provide status updates, such as progress indicators or error messages, it must do so through the [notification APIs](http://dev.outlook.com/reference/add-ins/NotificationMessages.html%28Office.15%29.md).
 The processing for the notifications must also be defined in a separate HTML file that is specified in the  **FunctionFile** node of the manifest.